MicrosoftDocs/winrt-api/windows.devices.display.core/displaydevice_createperiodicfence_1025168379.md

 The [DisplayTarget](displaytarget.md) (which must be currently active) whose vertical refresh cycle will be used by the periodic fence.

 ### -param offsetFromVBlank
-A time offset from the display controller's V-blank interrupt to signal the fence every vertical refresh cycle.
+A time offset from the display controller's V-blank interrupt to signal the fence *before* every vertical refresh cycle.

 ## -returns
 A [DisplayFence](displayfence.md) object.